luuck25/System-Design-Resources/Data-Architectures.md

-# Data Lake - The Traditional Centralized Architecture: The "Two-Silo" Era
+# Data Lakes and Data Warehouses

-In the traditional centralized architecture, organizations were historically forced to maintain two separate silos: a **Data Lake** for raw storage and a **Data Warehouse** for high-performance analytics.
+With DataLakes we have to have separate DataWarehouse.
+Organizations were historically forced to maintain two separate silos: a **Data Lake** for raw storage and a **Data Warehouse** for high-performance analytics.

-This dual-system requirement was driven by the technical limitations of early data lakes, which could not provide the speed or reliability of a dedicated warehouse.

----

 ### 1. Implementation & Data Flow
 Organizations relied on a complex, multi-stage pipeline to manage their information: